soumendrak/hashnode/clettr9z208borqnv2lmmhol0.md

 ## Use version control

 * Do not manage changes by folders and file management.
-Use version control to manage your code and collaborate with other developers.
+Instead, use version control to manage your code and collaborate with other developers.
 This helps to keep track of changes and makes it easier to revert to previous versions if needed.

 ## Conclusion

 * In conclusion, following these best practices will make you a better Python developer and help you write more efficient and maintainable code.

-* By using descriptive names, documenting your code, and following the PEP 8 style guide, your code will be more readable and easier to understand.
+* Using descriptive names, documenting your code, and following the PEP 8 style guide will make your code more readable and easier to understand.

-* Using list comprehension, generators, and context managers will make your code more efficient and save memory.
+* List comprehension, generators, and context managers will make your code more efficient and save memory.

-* Using exceptions, assertions, and logging will make your code more robust and easier to debug.
+* Exceptions, assertions, and logging will make your code more robust and easier to debug.

 * Finally, using version control will make it easier to collaborate with other developers and maintain your code over time.